 The numbers refer to the numbers that will appear on the voting papers.

 Now for my analysis.

-.
+1. It is democratic.
+But democracy doesn't work.
 So whoever gets elected, will be chosen somewhat arbitrarily.

 2. Voting is literally a matter of sticking a pin in a piece of paper.
 Most electors could do it blindfolded, but former President Gus Dur won't because he's legally blind and therefore been disqualified from standing for the presidency.
 This also disproves my first point.